Pre-Sessional Programme (Summer) online enrolment starts on 7 June 2021.

 Currently, people travelling to the UK have to show proof of a negative Covid-19 test before setting off.
 This may be taken up to three days before your journey begins.
 If your test result is positive, you must not travel.
 If you arrive in England without proof of a negative test result, you could be fined £500.
 Border Force officials are carrying out spot checks.

 Even with the new testing requirements, you must still self-isolate for 10 days, regardless of your pre-departure test result and country you are flying in from, all travel exemption corridors are currently suspended.

 The travel rules are continually being assessed by the UK Government so please keep checking the Government website.

-What you need to do depends on where you have been in the 10 days before you arrive in England and further information on this is available here.
+What you need to do depends on where you have been in the 10 days before you arrive in England.

 Further information on these new rules can be found on the UK Government's How to Quarantine Guide.